klicat/riot-stx/README.md

 - update are propagated in two ways binding : main Js <--> components
 - updating some keys of global state : You can set stx object propeties or use riotStx.setState Or riotStx.setOneState functions
 - Inside riot component you must subscribe to interested state keys : stx:{key1:'defaultValue',key2...}
-- In riot cycle event : just use this.stxs.key1="new val" to update each component that have subscribed to this key
+- In riot cycle event : just use this.stxs.key1="new val" to update each component that have subscribed to this key (no need to call this.update() )

 ### Usage
 include riot-stx.js